WEAll Communications Lead

 The Communications Lead role

 The Communications Lead position is a fantastic opportunity for a creative and highly motivated individual with demonstrable digital communications skills and a passion for economic system change.
-The focus of the role is to take the lead on WEAll’s online communication channels, creating multimedia content and promoting engagement with a broad range of people.
+The focus of the role is to take the lead on WEAll’s social media channels, creating multimedia content and promoting engagement with a broad range of people.

 This position will allow the successful applicant to not only connect with individuals and organisations around the world with the same values, but to also support in moving from theory to practice by making the ideas needed for economic systems change accessible.